Megamer-studios/AquamarinesYeahImporter/README.md

 Simply select the YEAH you want

-You can also import images of your choise
+You can also import images of your choce